 Slack is primarily a B2B tool which is why its target audience includes companies that are looking for ways to replace email communication with something more seamless.

-Conversion was the main goal of these testimonial videos.
+The conversion was the main goal of these testimonial videos.
 The video shows prospective customers how Slack can transform communication within their company and it encourages them to sign up to see how useful the tool can be.

-While most testimonial videos are boring and one-dimensional, Slack makes them interesting by adding an element of humour.
+While most testimonial videos are boring and one-dimensional, Slack makes them interesting by adding an element of humor.
 The video first does a deep dive into the several problems that were being faced by the company before they started using Slack.
 Then, the different members of the team discuss all the different ways that Slack helped them save their time and increased efficiency.

 Want to design testimonial videos for your business?
 Here’s a step-by-step guide.

-While video marketing can seem rather overwhelming, expensive, and time consuming, it can be as easy as clicking a few buttons if you have the right tools by your side.
+While video marketing can seem rather overwhelming, expensive, and time-consuming, it can be as easy as clicking a few buttons if you have the right tools by your side.
 Typito is a free video editing tool with a highly intuitive interface and thousands of templates that let you create brand videos for just about any purpose within minutes.
-Create an Instagram Story, a Facebook video with captions or a YouTube explainer video — anything is possible with Typito.
+Create an Instagram Story, a Facebook video with captions, or a YouTube explainer video — anything is possible with Typito.

 Sign up today to see how Typito can help grow your brand.